 The ambulatory care service at The Christie is part of the haematology and teenage and young adult (TYA) services.
 It delivers some treatments on a day unit so patients don’t have to stay in hospital, meaning they can spend more time at home or in a hotel.

 The blood room (phlebotomy) is where patients come for blood tests.
-From 29 July 2019, this is now in department 35 (previously department 42).
+This is now in department 35 (previously department 42).

 Brachytherapy is the oldest form of radiotherapy, but also one of the least known.
 In its most simple form, brachytherapy is bringing a radioactive source close to a tumour.

 Chemotherapy means using medicines to treat cancer.
 There are lots of different chemotherapy medicines and we often give several medicines in combination to increase the effectiveness of treatment.

 Christie Medical Physics and Engineering (CMPE) provides medical physics and engineering support to a wide range of NHS and other institutions within the Cheshire, Greater Manchester and Lancashire area.